t4sk/t4sk.github.io/video-scripts/functions.md

 Again the answer is probably not.
 What can go wrong?

 Imagine there are two contract, `A` and `B`.
 Contract `A` has a function that returns an array of addresses.
-This function simply returns the array of addresses store in the contract.

 This function does not create any transaction, so you don't have to worry about gas right?
 Wrong.
 Why?
 Imagine contract `B` has a function that calls contract `A` to get the array of addresses and does something with it,